 "Intrigued, I looked up the pass rates and it was 60% for Durham and 46.5% for Gateshead."

 But a rural environment is no guarantee of success.
 "I did mine in Pembrokeshire a long time ago," reminisces my friend Helena.

 "There were no traffic lights and I think the nearest roundabout was seven miles away at the time.
 It still took me two times to pass though!"

 Despite the low pass rates at many London test centres, some learners feel that congestion can work in their favour.

 Another friend, Sian, says: "I spent most of my driving test stuck in a traffic jam so there wasn't much opportunity for me to make mistakes.

-"My bay park took place back at at the test centre and I passed first time."
+"My bay park took place back at the test centre and I passed first time."

-As always the most important issue as a learner driver is to get your skills to the best possible standard and, wherever possible, get in a mixture of rural and urban motoring before your test.
+As always the most important issue is to get your skills to the best possible standard and, wherever possible, get in a mixture of rural and urban motoring before your test.

 And tempting though as it is to obsess about pass rates, take it at whatever location is nearest to you.